-- reducing the number of concurrent processes (not an attractive option), - b. reducing the average stack or data segment size, - c. reducing the size of the average program segment, - d. organizing program segments better so that out-of-segment transfers occur less often to non-resident segments and so that often-used code is collected in compact segments that are likely to stay in memory, or - e. some combination of the above.
+- 1. Reducing the number of concurrent processes (not an attractive option); - 2.
+Reducing the average stack or data segment size; - 3.
+Reducing the size of the average program segment: - 4.
+Organizing program segments better so that outof-segment transfers occur less often to nonresident segments and so that often-used code is collected in compact segments that are likely to stay in memory, or - 5.
+Some combination of the above.

 When adequate main memory is available, swapping is unnecessary, and disc accesses (which are very expensive in terms of time) will be expended strictly for data retrieval and storage.
-Once swapping begins, the computer's "productive" activities are at the mercy of "waiting".
-In the worst case, "threshing" occurs, which means that every time a session gets a turn at execution, either the program sement has been overlaid or the session's work space has been swapped out.
+Once swapping begins, the computer's "productive" activities are at the mercy of "waiting."
+In the worst case, "threshing" occurs, which means that every time a session gets a turn at execution, either the program segment has been overlaid or the session's work space has been swapped out.

 It is worth noting that the use of IMAGE (or of KSAM) causes the allocation of extra data segments.
-Specifically, each IMAGE data base that is open requires a data segment large enough to hold one copy of the root file plus four complete data base buffers.
-If a program accesses multiple data bases, or if the root file or buffers are large, the memory requirements will be substantial, and with many terminals running data base applications, the memory requirements can add up very quickly.
+Specifically, each IMAGE database that is open requires a data segment large enough to hold one copy of the root file plus four complete database buffers.
+If a program accesses multiple databases, or if the root file or buffers are large, the memory requirements will be substantial, and with many terminals running database applications, the memory requirements can add up very quickly.
 Granted, the advantages of using a powerful access method may outweigh the costs of additional memory demands, but such tools should be used carefully and not indiscriminantly.

 It should also be noted that the use of block-mode requires extensive buffers in the stack (at least as large as the largest screen to be transmitted).
-The use of VIEW/3000 may add another 6000 bytes of buffer in each user's stack, not to mention the extra data segments created by its use of KSAN.
+The use of VIEW/3000 may add another 6000 bytes of buffer in each user's stack, not to mention the extra data segments created by its use of KSAM.
 If you have 20 users, this amounts to 120K extra bytes of memory or more.

-EXCESSIVE TERMINAL I/O
+Excessive Terminal I/O

-Major causes of excessive terminal i/o include the following:
+Major causes of excessive terminal I/O include the following:

-- a.
-Transmitting unnecessary characters (trailing spaces, leading zeroes, insignificant digits, etc.) to the computer, a necessary consequence of fixed-format or block-mode input. - b.
-Transmitting the same data to the computer more than once, as occurs in block-mode when a whole screen is retransmitted to correct an error in a single field. - c.
-Retransmitting to the computer data which has not been changed - since it was received from the computer.
-This too is the result of block-mode transmission. - d.
+- 1. Transmitting unnecessary characters (trailing spaces, leading zeroes, insignificant digits, etc.) to the computer, a necessary consequence of fixed-format or block-mode input. - 2.
+Transmitting the same data to the computer more than once, as occurs in block-mode when a whole screen is retransmitted to correct an error in a single field. - 3.
+Retransmitting to the computer data which has not been changed since it was received from the computer.
+This too is the result of block-mode transmission. - 4.
 Repeatedly displaying prompts at the terminal instead of using protected background forms.